mwthinker/Tetris/README.md

 MWetris
 ======
-The project MWetris is a tetris clone with network capabilities.
+The project MWetris is a Tetris clone with network capabilities.
 You can play up to 4 human players on one computer and up to 4 computer opponents.
 The first two human players uses the keyboard and the rest uses any connected gamepad.